 - The written decision by the Associate Dean of Academic Services

 - An additional letter written by the student detailing the reasons for dissatisfaction and appeal

 6. The appeal will be sent to the Disability Grievance Committee:

-- Gerri Taylor, Associate Dean/Director of Health, Center for Health and Wellness
+- Gerri Taylor, Associate Dean/Director of Health, Health Center

 - George Cangiano, Director, Talent Management, Human Resources

 - Peter Forkner, Director of Counseling, Counseling Center

 7. The student may also wish to schedule a meeting with the Disability Grievance Committee.